apache/accumulo-website/_docs-2/getting-started/quickstart.md

 The process will run in the foreground.
 Use ctrl-c to quit.

+For a fully operational instance, each individual service will need to be started.

 ### Run individual Accumulo services

 Start individual Accumulo processes (tserver, master, monitor, etc) as a